minhN2000/Data_Cleaning/README.md

 **Data Science Intern**
 *Losant IoT* May2022 - September 2022
-+ Implemented anomaly detection solutions for a customer using Isolation Forest and one-class SVM including a workflow to automatically re-train the model by calculating Precision and Recall values from labeled datasets.
++ Implemented anomaly detection solutions for a customer using Isolation Forest and one-class SVM.
-+ Executed time series forecasting solution for a set of customers using ARIMA or XGBoost models.
++ Executed time series forecasting solution using ARIMA or XGBoost models.
 Maximized the forecasting using Change Point Detection to determine breaking points when the data is no longer stationary.

 **Researcher**